Ricoh Europe - Case Study

 Following those signals, decision-makers must be empowered with the capability to load budgets and targets into the solution at Individual, Divisional, Business Area, Regional, and European levels.

 Empower users with the ability to perform self-service analyses on large volumes of data to enable them to quickly and easily identify the right course of action.
+Matthew continues:

 The Ricoh team set out several key requirements for the new solution which would complement the four stages of the project: